Bfgeshka/awesome-c/README.md

 * [emrainey/OpenCL-Environment](https://github.com/emrainey/OpenCL-Environment) - A series of utilities aimed at making OpenCL easier to use.
 Includes clCompiler which generates both binary outputs and precompiled headers which can be used in conjunction with clEnvironment. clQuery allows you to print all known information about a OpenCL data type. clPid, clYUV clImgFilter are all examples of how to use the utilities to create a compile time kernel make it a dependency in you makefiles and then use the clEnvironment to call your kernel.
 * [fredrik-johansson/arb](https://github.com/fredrik-johansson/arb) - C library for arbitrary-precision interval arithmetic
 * [freshcode/MFMathLib](https://github.com/freshcode/MFMathLib) - A mathematical library providing basic math operations on data types from 8-bits to 1024-bits with overflow/underflow tracking.
+* [google/clspv](https://github.com/google/clspv) - Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders

 ## Compression ##
 * [blosc][25] - Fast, multi-threaded, meta-compressor library.
 Various licenses,